mthelm85/CurrentPopulationSurvey.jl/README.md

 If you just want to return a DataFrame:

 ```
-df19 = prepdata(2019)
+df19 = cpsdata(2019)
 ```

 If you want to write the parsed data to an `IndexedTable`:
 ```
-prepdata(2019; indexedtable = true, dir = "C:/Users/user/Julia/cps-test/data")
+cpsdata(2019; indexedtable = true, dir = "C:/Users/user/Julia/cps-test/data")
 ```

 ## 2012 Data

 There are two different data dictionaries for 2012.
 One covers the January - April period and the other covers the May - December period.
-Therefore, you must call `prepdata` twice for 2012 (assuming you want all twelve months' worth of data).
-Call `201201` as the year when calling `prepdata` to get the January - April period and `201205` to get the May - December period.
+Therefore, you must call `cpsdata` twice for 2012 (assuming you want all twelve months' worth of data).
+Call `201201` as the year when calling `cpsdata` to get the January - April period and `201205` to get the May - December period.